bek330/Bakar-fintech/README.md

 ## Notes

 The CVC is masked for security reasons.
-The transaction data is currently loaded from a local JSON file ('src/transactions.json').
+The transaction data is currently loaded from a local JSON file ('src/transactions.json').# Bakar-fintech